 Linked to the Sustainable Community Strategy, a major master planning exercise for Tonbridge Town Centre has been undertaken.
-This informed the preparation of the Tonbridge Central Area Action Plan.
+This informed the preparation of the Tonbridge Central Area Action Plan incorporating a transportation strategy for the town centre.
 These documents provide the context for partnership projects to attract private sector investment in the town centre and / or secure transport and environmental improvements.
 Negotiations with J Sainsbury Plc have taken place to design and deliver the redevelopment of the Botany Area with a comprehensive mixed use scheme.
 This is expected to attract a significant number of new retailers and add to the economic vitality of the town, improve public spaces and make a major contribution to the overall regeneration of Tonbridge.
-Inevitably the project has not advanced over the past year due to general market conditions but the Council remains committed to pursuing a scheme when economic conditions improve.
+Inevitably the project has not advanced over the past couple of years owing to general market conditions but the Council remains committed to pursuing a scheme when economic conditions improve.